ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 >>> t=0.00266079 binary-single idm=717258(mm=1.0954) id1=286760(m1=0.669391):id2=415309
 >>> (m2=0.426012) (r=0.370419) typem=1 type1=0 type2=0

 In this case the colliding stars are m1=0.66 and m2=0.42.
 The information about the third star in this binary--single encounter is not stored in the collision.log file.
-The only way to get information about the third star is to find this binary-single encounter in the initial.binint.log file (can be identified easily using the encounter time (here t=0.00266) and also cross-checking the id numbers for the two stars listed in the collision file.
+The only way to get information about the third star is to find this binary-single encounter in the initial.binint.log file (can be identified easily using the encounter time (here t=0.00266) and also cross-checking the id numbers for the two stars listed in the collision file).